chipmuenk/modular_synths/teensy/teensy_usb_audio_sine.md

 # USB Audio with a sine on Teensy

 A simple experiment generating a sine tone and pink noise, routing both to the USB audio output.
+This uses the `AudioSynthNoisePink` and `AudioSynthWaveformSine` objects and their methods `amplitude()` and `frequency()` where amplitude is set between 0 and 1 and frequency in Hz.

 ## Teensy GUI